 Thinking about booking future travel?
 We all need a trip to look forward to.

-Many flights are as cheap as ever for trips as far out as winter 2021.
+Many flights are as cheap as ever for trips as far out as fall 2021.
 And major airlines are giving travelers unprecedented flexibility to change or cancel flights free – even for travel far in the future.

 That gives some needed comfort to travelers to book flights and trips amid all this uncertainty.
 But choosing the right airline to book with has never been more important.